sebasval/compose/README.md

-# Mobile Products App with Jetpack Compose
+# Products App with Jetpack Compose
-Discover a wide array of mobile products with an intuitive application.
+Discover a wide array of products with an intuitive application.

 ## User Interface Features
 Experience an elegant and responsive interface powered by: